octobercms/docs/services-error-log.md

     throw new SystemException('Unable to contact the mail server API');

-When this exception is thrown a detailed error message is shown with the file and line number where it occured.
+When this exception is thrown a detailed error message is shown with the file and line number where it occurred.

 <a name="validation-exception"></a>
 ### Validation exception